 Care:If the dark brown wood stain gets a nick or a scratch, Briwax brand paste wax (available in the dark brown tone at most high-end hardware stores,& woodworking stores, and some furniture stores) can be applied to cover it.
 Just wipe it on, buff it off and you are done.
 Easy!

 Hand-Hammered Copper - We use old-world craftsmanship and techniques to hammer and form copper.
 It is an incredibly labor-intensive operation, only practiced by the coppersmiths that live high up in the Sierra Madre Mountains of south-central Mexico.

-Care: We seal all of our copper with clear paste wax.
-To preserve the finish and to keep the copper sealed and protected against spills and oxidation, a thin coat of clear paste wax should be applied to the copper every few weeks, or as needed (when water no longer beads upon the surface).
-Apply a very thin coat of furniture or wood floor paste wax; let dry for five to ten minutes.
-Then, buff to a glossy sheen using a clean, dry cotton cloth.
-Each additional thin coat of wax makes the copper look richer and more beautiful.
+Care?
+To preserve the finish and keep it sealed and protected against spills and oxidation a thin coat wax should be applied as needed water no longer beads upon surface apply very furniture wood floor let dry for five ten minutes.
+Then buff to a glossy sheen using clean cotton cloth.
+Each additional waxing makes the copper look richer and more beautiful.